 Maryland state scholarships and grants are available to residents of Maryland.
 Listed below are the most common scholarships and grants that students who enroll at Hood College receive from the state.

 For more information about eligibility and additional programs, please refer to the Maryland Higher Education Commission or contact Maryland's Office of Student Financial Assistance at (800) 974-0203.

 Estimated award: Up to $17,500

 Awarded to full-time, low-income students who have at least a 2.5 GPA in a college preparatory curriculum.
-Applicants must submit a GA Grant application to the State's Office of Student Financial Assistance and the Free Application for Federal Student Aid (FAFSA) by March 1 each year.
+Applicants must submit a GA Grant application to the state's Office of Student Financial Assistance and submit the Free Application for Federal Student Aid (FAFSA) by March 1 each year.